Equity & Inclusion

 We consider milk donors, donor milk recipients, their families, healthcare providers and institutions, volunteers, and YOU to be part of our community.
 We all agree that every infant deserves access to human milk for the very best start to life.

-We are dedicated to serving all infants and families within our community whatever their race, ethnicity, gender, national origin, sexual orientation or identity, age, education, disability or socioeconomic status.
+We are dedicated to serving all infants and families within our community whatever their race, ethnicity, gender, national origin, sexual orientation or identity, age, education, religion, disability or socioeconomic status.

 The events of 2020 spotlighted existing disparities in maternal healthcare, particularly for people of color.
 Statistics show that birthing people in BIPOC communities face higher mortality rates and have less access to breast/chestfeeding education than their white neighbors, in no small part due to the injurious history of injustice and poor healthcare outcomes for people of color.
 Prematurity puts infants at risk for experiencing poor health outcomes.
 While premature birth can strike anyone, babies born to BIPOC families are 40% more likely to be born too early.
 We prioritize fragile infants, providing a safe source of human milk when their mother’s own milk may not be 100% available.